 Located on the Gulf of Mexico in beautiful Key West, Pier House Resort & Spa is a spectacular destination for the international traveler.
-We welcome travelers from every corner of the globe to enjoy our luxury vacation resort and event destination.
-Our resort is a few miles from Key West International Airport, where you can jet in from any city in the world.
-To ensure your experience is relaxing and everything you desire, here are some essentials for global travelers - from passport and customs requirements to currency exchange and how to adapt your phone chargers.
+Our beach hotel in Key West is a few miles from Key West International Airport, where you can fly in from nearly any place in the world.
+Below is some information for our global travelers.
+Take a minute to review them to ensure a relaxing stay during your visit with us.

-If you are traveling to Key West, FL from a foreign destination, you will need to exchange your currency for the US dollar.
-You may exchange money and purchase Travelers Cheques at most banks, which are open Monday - Friday and closed during federal holidays.
-We suggest that before your trip, consult with your credit or debit card bank about foreign exchange transaction fees for using your card in the United States.
+If you travel to Key West from a foreign destination, you’ll exchange your currency for the US dollar.
+You may exchange money and purchase Travelers Cheques at most banks, which are open Monday through Friday and closed during federal holidays.
+Before your trip, consult your credit or debit card bank about foreign exchange transaction fees for using your card in the United States.

-All persons, including U.S. citizens, traveling by air to the United States from Canada, Mexico, Central and South America, Europe, Asia, and the Caribbean are required to present a valid passport, Air NEXUS card, U.S. Coast Guard Merchant Mariner Document, or Alien Registration Card, Form I-551.
+All persons, including US citizens, traveling by air to the United States are required to present a valid passport, Air NEXUS card, US Coast Guard Merchant Mariner Document or Alien Registration Card, Form I-551.
 International travelers who need a visa must apply for one at an American embassy or consulate.
-Visit travel.state.gov.
+Visit travel.state.gov for more information.

-When calling from one area code to another, dial 1, followed by the area code and the seven-digit telephone number.
+When calling from one area code to another, dial 1, followed by the area code and then the seven-digit telephone number.
 For international calls, dial 011, followed by the country code and phone number.
-Check with your mobile service provider about international calling fees.
+Are you using your cell phone?
+Be sure to check with your mobile service provider about international calling fees.

-You must complete customs and immigrations formalities at the first point of arrival in the U.S., whether or not it's your final destination.
+You must complete customs and immigration formalities at the first point of arrival in the US, whether or not it's your final destination.